Meningitis

 - Throw tissues into the bin straight after use and wash your hands.

-- teenagers and young adults aged 15 to 24 years who are current smokers
+- young adults who live in close quarters or who are current smokers

-- people who have medical conditions that increase their risk meningococcal disease, such as people with some blood disorders or weakened immune systems
+- people who have certain medical conditions that increase their risk meningococcal disease

 - laboratory workers who work with the bacterium that causes meningococcal disease